 - Enhanced cognitive function: Natural elements engage our innate attraction to nature, restoring mental focus and creativity.

 - Less stress: Visual access to nature lowers stress hormones and blood pressure.
+Daylight exposure in biophilic spaces further boosts serotonin production, helping to ease symptoms of depression and anxiety.

 - Greater productivity: Offices with views of nature and daylight motivate employees.